CalvinNeo/CFortranTranslator/docs/brief/array.md

 # array
 ## fortran-style array and c-style array

-1. fortran store array in a **column-first order**
+1. fortran array is in **column-first order**
     - for a 2d array, it means when initializing a 1d array by sequence, it follows the order of `a(1)(1) -> a(2)(1) -> a(1)(2) -> a(1)(2)`
-    - similarly, for a nd array, rank 1 increase by 1 first, when rank 1 equals to upper bound it wrap back and rank 2 increase by 1..., rank n increase the last.
+    - similarly, for a nd array, index increase from the left-most to the right-most
     - for details refer to `array_builder` rule in [/src/grammar/for90.y](/src/grammar/for90.y)
 2. fortran array is **1**-indexed array, and it can be negative; each dimension of C++ style array is **0**-indexed array
-3. fortran array **rank** start from 1, C++ array **dimension** start from 0, parameter for most `for-` functions are index of rank, though they are called "dim" in standard, they are called `fordim` in this implementation
+3. fortran array **rank**(also called dim in Fortran standard, but called fordim in order to distinguish with C++'s dimension) start from 1, C++ array **dimension** start from 0
+	- parameter for most `for-` functions use **rank** other than dimension, in order to be compactable with Fortran source codes.
 4. `#define USE_FORARRAY` to use fortran style array, `#define USE_CARRAY` to use c style array
 5. `farray` set no limit to rank, in fortran90, the maximun rank is 7